 Why Not Declaw?

 Declawing is a surgical procedure in which the first bone of each of a cat’s toes is removed, in a human, the equivalent of losing the top bone on each finger.
-Classed as a “major surgery” by the American Veterinary Medical Association, declawing is now strongly opposed by the ASPCA and the Humane Society.
+Classed as a “major surgery” by the American Veterinary Medical Association, declawing is now strongly opposed by the ASPCA, Humane Society and the American Animal Hospital Association.
 It is painful, and like any surgery poses risks of complications and infection.
 As well, up-to-date research is showing that de-clawing increases the likelihood of arthritis and may have lasting negative behavioural effects.
 In the past these facts were not well understood.
 Now that the research is adding up, we are choosing to no longer declaw cats.

 But my Cat Scratches–What Should I Do?

 Scratching is natural behaviour for cats.
 Scratching exercises and stretches their muscles.
 Cats scratch to mark territory, when they are playing or when they are stressed.
 You can’t teach a cat not to scratch, but you can teach them to scratch only in appropriate places.

 1. Keep your cat’s claws clipped.
 Overgrown claws can get caught on carpeting and furniture.
 They also make your cat feel more like he or she needs to scratch to remove the excess claw and sheath.
 If you are uncertain how to do this, we can show you how to clip your cat’s claws.